robyndahl/GEOL316/PBDB.md

 Jaccard2["Miocene","Pleistocene"]
 ````

-9. What value was produced by `Jaccard1`?
 10. What value was produced by `Jaccard2["Miocene","Pleistocene"]`?
+11. Is that value the same as your answer for Question 9?

 You can see why it's usually easier to find a package with functions that do the type of analysis you need than writing your own code!

-Now let's look at the Jaccard index for the Cenozoic only.
-Run the following script:
+If we want to use the Jaccard index to look at the whole Cenozoic, we can use a function to generate all the comparisons at once:

 ````R
 # A function to isolate the Cenozoic data